Chinedu26/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A command that prints all the groups the current user is part of A command that changes owner of the file hello to the user betty A command that creates an empty file called hello
+A command that adds execute permission to the owner of the file hello